A dichotomy theory for the height functions of the BKT transition: Introduction

-One of the earliest height function models to be studied is the discrete Gaussian model, already alluded to several times above.
-This integer-valued height functions model, which has a square potential associated to it, appears as the natural dual model to the Villain model which is a close cousin of the XY model (the model is essentially an XY model with a modified potential function in order to simplify its analysis).
-The model was proved to delocalise with logarithmic variance growth in~\cite{frohlich1981kosterlitz}.
-That work proves the BKT transition for the XY and Villain models, which was predicted independently by Berezinskii~\cite{berezinskii1971destruction} and later Kosterlitz and Thouless~\cite{kosterlitz1973ordering}.
-The article of Fröhlich and Spencer~\cite{frohlich1981kosterlitz} is perhaps one of the first works proving height function delocalisation.
-Kharash and Peled~\cite{kharash2017fr} recently revisited the original Fröhlich-Spencer proof.
-Height function localisation at low temperature is proved through the Peierls argument~\cite{brandenberger1982decay,peierls1936ising}.
+The discrete Gaussian model ($V(a)=\beta a^2$) is among the earliest discrete height functions to appear in the mathematics literature.
+It is the natural dual to the Villain model.
+The Villain model is a close cousin of the XY model: it is essentially an XY model with a modified potential to facilitate its analysis.
+The model was proved to delocalise with logarithmic variance growth in~\cite{FrohlichSpencer_1981_KosterlitzThoulessTransitionTwodimensional} (cf.~\cite{KharashPeled_2017_FrohlichSpencerProofBerezinskiiKosterlitzThouless}), constituting the first height function delocalisation result.
+That work rigorously establishes the BKT transition for the XY and Villain models, which was predicted independently by Berezinskii~\cite{Berezinskii_1971_DestructionLongrangeOrder,Berezinskii_1972_DestructionLongrangeOrder} and later Kosterlitz and Thouless~\cite{KosterlitzThouless_1973_OrderingMetastabilityPhase}.
+At low temperatures, height function localisation is relatively easy to prove via the Peierls argument~\cite{BrandenbergerWayne_1982_DecayCorrelationsSurface,Peierls_1936_IsingsModelFerromagnetism}.